 Baby

 Unless you're in the early childhood education or medical professions, it can be really difficult to know what's best and safest for your babies when it comes to toys, activities, and gear.
-It often takes us a lot of research to figure out what to buy, how to use it, and what to avoid — and there are plenty of parenting opinions out there.
-It's especially tough when family and friends use or encourage certain baby gear that you’ve heard mixed things about.
-For example, you may have heard that Exersaucers and baby jumpers are items of concern, but is that just the opinion of some, or are jumpers bad for babies, period?
+It often takes us a lot of ‘research’ (frantic texts to other parents) to figure out what to buy, how to use it, and what to avoid — and there are plenty of parenting opinions out there, many of which seem to conflict.
+It's especially tough when family and friends give you hand-me-down baby gear or gifts that you’ve heard mixed things about.
+For example, you may have heard that ‘exersaucers’ and baby jumpers are bad for babies.
+But then, your mom brings one over as a little gift for your baby and you feel like it might actually be really nice to have a place to put your little one.
+Are they actually bad?
+Or is it OK to pop them in a jumper when you need both hands free for a bit?

-If not used properly, jumpers can be dangerous and cause injury to babies, which is why many medical experts are wary about recommending them to parents.
-Romper spoke to the pros to get everything you need to know about how to use jumpers safely, along with the potential risks they may pose.
+When not used properly, jumpers can be dangerous and cause injury to babies, which is why many medical experts are wary about recommending them to parents.
+But do you need to throw away that jumper you’ve been given?
+Or is it OK to use sometimes?
+We asked pediatricians Dr. Anandita Pal and Dr. Samira Armin to explain what parents need to know.

 Risks of using a baby jumper

-Jumpers and Exersaucers are convenient tools during busy days.
-“As parents, these inventions can allow us to have a much-needed break that lets children play, have fun, and stay engaged as we keep an eye on them,” Dr. Sami, M.D. and Dr. Ana, D.O., the pediatricians behind the social media platform The PediPals (who asked to be referred to by their first names for safety reasons), tell Romper.
+Baby jumpers and exersaucers are convenient tools during busy days.
+“As parents, these inventions can allow us to have a much-needed break that lets children play, have fun, and stay engaged as we keep an eye on them,” explain Pal and Armin.
 “As pediatricians, though, we are trained to identify and prevent any potential harm to children, and that unfortunately makes us generally not big fans of either.
 We do not usually recommend either, as these products have been known to cause injuries if not used properly.”
+They also add that a jumper should never, ever be suspended from a door or ceiling.

 Head injury